populse/capsul/capsul/sphinxext/resources/installation.rst

 %(TITLE)s

-This tutorial will walk you through the process of intalling %(NAME_UPPER)s...
+This tutorial will walk you through the process of installing %(NAME_UPPER)s...

   * :ref:`Install an official release <install_release>`.
 This
     is the best approach for users who want a stable version.